Is Bakuchiol Better Than Retinol?

 Is Bakuchiol Right For My Skin?

 Bakuchiol is a wonderful option for anyone concerned with signs of aging.
-If you want to incorporate a natural treatment that will dramatically improve the look of fine lines, wrinkles, loss of firmness, elasticity and overall radiance, Bakuchiol is for you.
+If you’re looking to incorporate a natural product that will dramatically improve the look of fine lines, wrinkles, loss of firmness, elasticity and overall radiance, Bakuchiol is for you.

 How To Use Bakuchiol:

-Unlike retinol, Bakuchiol can be used during the day without concern for sun burn.
-However, we recommend incorporating it into your evening routine, when skin has switched over from defense mode to repair mode.
+Unlike retinol, Bakuchiol can be used during the day without concern for photosensitivity, which can lead to sunburn.
+However, we recommend incorporating it into your evening routine, when skin has switched over from defense to repair mode.

-Bakuchiol can be safely used in tandem with other treatments like acids as it is known to play well with most skincare ingredients.
+Bakuchiol can be safely used in tandem with other treatments, such as acids, as it plays well with most skincare ingredients.
 However, skin reactions are more likely to occur when you overload your face with too many active ingredients.
 We always recommend airing on the side of “less is more” when it comes to the delicate skin on your face.